-- Take That!: An example lost to time; Strepsiades argues that Zeus throw lightning to smite evil-doers, but Socrates retorts that if he did so Simon, Cleonymus and Theorus wouldn't be alive anymore.
+- Take That!: An example lost to time; Strepsiades argues that Zeus throws lightning to smite evil-doers, but Socrates retorts that if he did so, wicked men like Simon, Cleonymus and Theorus wouldn't be alive anymore.
 That'd be pretty funny, if they hadn't died two thousand years before you read it.

 - Take That, Audience!: In a fourth-wall-breaking moment.
 While it differs by translation, basically, the personification of Right Argument suggests clean living is important because otherwise you'll have a radish shoved up your ass and people will thing you're a sodomite.
-The personification of Unjust Argument then points out there must be nothing wrong with being a sodomite, pointing to all of to all the ones in the audience.
+The personification of Unjust Argument then points out there must be nothing wrong with being a sodomite, pointing to all of the ones in the audience.